An Ashoka Fellow, the Founder of Smarter Good, Upwardly Global and

 As the Founder and CEO of Upwardly Global, Jane built a national organization that has advanced the integration of thousands of skilled immigrant professionals into the workforce, turning the brain drain into brain gain for the US.
 Upwardly Global works closely with the private sector to connect employers, from multinational corporations to small businesses, to the benefits of a globally diverse workforce.

-Jane's contributions and leadership have been recognized by BYU Social Innovator of the Year Award, John F. Kennedy New Frontier Award, Draper Richards Kaplan Foundation for Social Entrepreneurship and the Manhattan Institute Social Entrepreneur Award, among others.
+Jane is a Lecturer in Social Innovation at the Stanford Graduate School of Business, helping MBAs find their place in the social impact sector.
+She is a Draper Richards Kaplan Foundation Venture Partner, a member of the Board of Directors of Welcoming America, and an advisory board member of Ashoka U, and the Peery Foundation.
+Jane’s contributions and leadership have been recognized by BYU Social Innovator of the Year Award, John F. Kennedy New Frontier Award, Draper Richards Kaplan Foundation for Social Entrepreneurship and the Manhattan Institute Social Entrepreneur Award, among others.
 She holds a MA from Columbia University’s School of International and Public Affairs and a BA from Tufts University.

 Lesser-known facts about Jane include: she spends a lot of happy hours talking to her dog, she never cooks, and as a legacy of her Midwestern roots, she would eat entire meals comprised only of corn-on-the-cob if it was deemed socially acceptable.